 Heart and Vascular Care

-Experienced staff and advanced technology set us apart from the rest.
+An experienced team and advanced technology set us apart.

 An arrhythmia, or irregular heartbeat, occurs when there is a change in the heart's electrical impulses.
 If the impulses are too rapid or too slow, the abnormal rhythm causes the heart to pump blood less effectively.

-Sharp uses advanced technology to produce 3-D images that show the electrical signals passing through the heart.
+At Sharp, we use advanced technology to produce 3D images that show the electrical signals passing through the heart.
 Anatomical mapping is a type of electrophysiology study.
 Your doctor uses these images to identify the source of the arrhythmia.

 Catheter ablation is a minimally invasive procedure that scars small areas of heart tissue to block the abnormal electrical signals and restore regular rhythm.
 Patients who undergo successful ablations have relief of symptoms due to AFib and may have a reduced risk of stroke.